PanicStation.org

 Short answer

-If your reading is very high (especially over 180/120) and you feel unwell, take it seriously: recheck once using the American Heart Association’s “wait 1 minute and repeat” approach, and call 911 immediately if you have symptoms like chest pain, shortness of breath, weakness/numbness, vision changes, or trouble speaking.
+If your blood pressure reading is around 180/120 mm Hg or higher and you feel unwell, take it seriously.
+Recheck once after at least 1 minute, and call 911 now if you have chest pain, shortness of breath, back pain, weakness, numbness, vision changes, trouble speaking, confusion, fainting, or any other new and concerning symptoms.

 Do not do these things

-• Do not take extra doses of blood pressure medication unless your clinician specifically told you to.
+• Do not take extra blood pressure medicine unless a clinician has specifically told you to do that.

-• Do not try to “bring it down fast” with intense exercise, cold showers, or random supplements.
+• Do not try to bring the number down quickly with intense exercise, cold showers, alcohol, or random supplements.

-• Do not drive yourself to the ER if you feel faint, have chest pain, severe shortness of breath, or stroke-like symptoms.
+• Do not drive yourself if you feel faint, have chest pain, have severe shortness of breath, or have stroke-like symptoms.

 What to do now

-1. Make the situation safer first.
-Sit upright with your back supported, feet flat on the floor.
-If possible, have someone stay with you.
-Avoid driving while you feel unwell.
+1. Make the moment safer.
+Sit upright with your back supported, feet flat on the floor, and your arm supported.
+If someone is nearby, ask them to stay with you.

-• If you have any concerning symptoms: call 911 (don’t drive yourself).
+• If you have emergency symptoms, call 911 and do not drive yourself.

-• If you do not have those symptoms: contact your doctor/clinic right away for urgent guidance.
-If you cannot get prompt guidance, or you start feeling worse, go to the ER.
+• If you do not have emergency symptoms, contact your doctor, clinic, or on-call medical service right away for urgent guidance.
+If you cannot get prompt guidance, or you start feeling worse, seek urgent medical care today.

-• Key conditions (kidney disease, pregnancy/postpartum, heart disease, stroke history)
+• major health conditions such as kidney disease, heart disease, or a past stroke

 What can wait

-• You do not need to diagnose yourself or decide if you “have hypertension” today.
+• You do not need to decide today whether you have long-term hypertension.

-• You do not need to change diet, exercise, or long-term meds right now.
+• You do not need to change your diet, exercise plan, or regular medicines right now unless a clinician tells you to.

-• You do not need to keep checking all day after a correct repeat reading and arranging urgent care if needed.
+• You do not need to keep checking all day after a correct repeat reading and arranging the right level of urgent care.

 Important reassurance